 You will be required to attend an orientation class to become a volunteer that works with shelter animals.
 The minimum age to be a dog volunteer is 16.
 For cats the minimum age is 14.
 Staff and experienced volunteers facilitate these classes, usually held once monthly in the evening.
 Here you will learn shelter volunteer procedures, safety, various jobs, areas accessible to volunteers, etc. The second step to become a volunteer is a hands-on training class for the species of your choice.
-New volunteers must commit to a minimum of 20 hours time spent at WCAC within the first two months.
+New volunteers must commit to volunteering regularly during their first two months.

 Register online by submitting an application or sign up at the shelter to attend the class.
 YOU DO NOT NEED TO DO ANYTHING ELSE AFTER SUBMITTING YOUR APPLICATION.
 Please read the Volunteer Handbook (PDF) prior to attending the class.

 CLASSES ARE HELD AT OFF SITE LOCATIONS WITH LARGE MEETING ROOMS.
 PLEASE NOTE LOCATION BELOW.

 THURSDAY, AUGUST 29 AT 6:00 pm AT THE WILLIAMSON COUNTY PUBLIC LIBRARY, 1314 COLUMBIA AVE., FRANKLIN, TN 37064.
 PLEASE REGISTER UNDER THE VOLUNTEER TRAINING TAB.
 YOU WILL RECEIVE A CONFIRMING E-MAIL BEFORE THE CLASS.